grafana/xk6-browser/ROADMAP.md

 - **Beta availability of the extension in k6 Cloud for all users.**<br>

   *How will we achieve this?*<br>
   The deployment should be optimized and the extension thoroughly tested before making it available to all users.
 Frontend changes should be done at this point, and usage costs (CPU, RAM, storage) and pricing details should be determined, followed by public announcements of the availability.
-Features such as screen capture, video recording, downloading and uploading files should be available.
+Features such as screen capture, video recording, downloading, and uploading files should be available.

   *Definition of Done*<br>
   When all users are eligible to upgrade to a plan that includes browser testing.

-- **Increase test code coverage; refactor problematic areas of the code base; fix "flaky" tests, linter issues, etc.**<br>
+- **Increase test code coverage; refactor problematic areas of the codebase; fix "flaky" tests, linter issues, etc.**<br>
   This is both a mid and long term goal we'll be constantly focusing on.
 See issues [#228](https://github.com/grafana/xk6-browser/issues/228), [#241](https://github.com/grafana/xk6-browser/issues/241) and [#58](https://github.com/grafana/xk6-browser/issues/58).

   *How will we achieve this?*<br>
   By gradually adding more unit and functional tests and fixing issues when the opportunity arises.
 We won't have long stints where we focus exclusively on this goal, but it's something we'll dedicate as much time as possible to.

   *Definition of Done*<br>
-  The goal is not to reach 100% code coverage, but realistically speaking 80 or 90% should be achievable.
-Our CI test runs should be stable and flake-free and we should have no linter issues.
+  The goal is not to reach 100% code coverage, but, realistically speaking, 80 or 90% should be achievable.
+Our CI test runs should be stable and flake-free, and we should have no linter issues.

 Long-term goals